GuQibin/GuQibin.github.io/_pages/about.md

 Hello!
 I am **Gu Qibin**, a Master's student in Robotics at the **National University of Singapore (NUS)**.

-My career goal is to become a **Robotics Software Engineer**.
-I am passionate about bridging the gap between advanced algorithms and reliable software systems.
+My career goal is to become a **Robotics Software/Algorithm Engineer**.
+I am passionate about bridging the gap between advanced algorithms and reliable software systems on embodied AI.

 ### What I Do
-I specialize in **Robot Learning**, **Computer Perception**, and **Backend Development**.
+I specialize in **Robot Learning**, **Computer Perception**, and **VLA**.
 My unique background combines:
-* **Robotics & AI:** Deep Reinforcement Learning, Sim-to-Real transfer, and 6-DoF Grasping (PyTorch, Isaac Sim, ROS 2).
+* **Robotics & AI:** Deep Reinforcement Learning, Sim-to-Real transfer, and 6-DoF Grasping, VLA deployment.
 * **Software Engineering:** Building scalable backend systems and enterprise applications (Java, SpringBoot, Docker, Redis).

 Previously, I graduated with a First Class Degree from the University of Liverpool / XJTLU.